shapeintheglass/DanielleRandomizer/README.md

 If you change settings.json while the randomizer GUI is active, close and reopen the GUI to see your changes.

-### Item spawn presets - Affects entities that are spawned directly in the level

-* Randomize all - Randomizes all items and replaces them with new items at a (mostly) sane spawn rate.
-Should not affect items that are essential for story progress.
-* Randomize all (chaotic)- Similar to randomize all, but has a chance of spawning story progression items (ex. the arming keys) early, as well as hazardous items such as explosive containers or radioactive containers.
-* Randomize all (lite) - Objects are randomized within their type.
-Ex. weapons are replaced with other weapons, food is replaced with other food, fab plans are replaced with other fab plans, etc.
-* Whiskey and cigars - Replaces all items with whiskey and cigars.
-* All reployers - Replaces all items with reployers.
-* Oops!
-All eels - Replaces all items with eels.
-* All weapons and neuromods - Replaces all items with various weapons, ammo, neuromods, medkits, etc.
-* All explosive containers - Replaces all items with explosive containers.

-### NPC spawn presets - Affects entities that are spawned from an NPC spawner

-* Randomize all - Randomizes all typhon and replaces them with new hostile NPCs at a (mostly) sane spawn rate.
-Should not affect enemies that are essential for story progression.
-* Randomize all (chaotic) - Similar to randomize all, but has a chance of spawning unkillable entities such as tentacles and turrets.
-* Randomize all (lite) - Swaps out enemies for an enemy of roughly the same difficulty level.
-Ex.
-Mimics and base phantoms can become other mimics/base phantoms.
-* All nightmares - Replaces all typhon with nightmares.
-Why would you use this setting?
-Who would think this is a good idea?
-* All mimics - Replaces all typhon with mimics.
-* Typhon to humans - Replaces all typhon with humans.
-* All Dahl - Replaces all typhon with Dahl.

-### Other options

-* Randomize NPC bodies - Scrambles body parts for every human NPC.
-* Randomize voice lines - Shuffles voices lines by voice actor
-* Start on 2nd day - Starts the game at the beginning of the 2nd day of the intro.
-There is a known bug where the HUD will be invisible at first.
-To fix this, open and close the inventory menu.
-* Add loot to Morgan's apartment - Adds some starting loot to various containers in Morgan's apartment (nightstands on either side of the bed, three kitchen cabinets, refrigerator, large kitchen cabinet)
-* Randomize loot tables - Scrambles items that can show up as loot in various containers.
-* More guns - Adds more guns to the loot table.
-Some exotic variants use typhon organs as ammo.
-Make sure not to recycle the organs by mistake!
-* Unlock all neuromod scans - Removes research requirements for all typhon neuromods.
-You'll still have to purchase them via neuromods though!
-* Randomize Neuromod upgrade tree - Scrambles the neuromod skill tree so that the order of unlocking every neuromod will be a little different.
-* Unlock everything - Unlocks (almost) every door, airlock, workstation, safe, etc on board the station.
-Does not unlock the main lift or doors that are scripted to be locked (ex. the door to Psychoronics in the Lobby).
-* Randomize station connections - Scrambles connections between maps.
-Basic checks are done to ensure that the game is still completable.
-* Make humans wander - Alters human AI so that their idle behavior is to wander rather than stand in place.
-Intended to be used with "typhon to humans" option to add some realism.

 ## Known issues

-* If starting on the 2nd day, the HUD will not be visible unless you open and close your inventory menu.
 * If save files are not manually deleted before starting a new save slot, game can crash if old level files are left over from the previous save.
 * Temporary directories will not be deleted if there was an issue during randomization/install.
 If these start to pile up, feel free to delete them manually.
 * Game can occasionally crash when quitting to menu.

-## Working as intended

-* Randomized neuromods - If "Unlock all scans" is not selected, typhon neuromods will not initially be available until the Psychoscope is obtained.
-* Randomized station - To prevent soft locking scenarios, some doors are not randomized.
-These include the doors to Crew Quarters, Hardware Labs, Deep Storage, and Psychotronics.
-The Exterior airlocks are also not randomized.

 ## Authors